 Both cash and credit/debit cards are readily accepted in most places in Australia.
-Furthermore, ATMs are ubiquitous; with all services available in English.
+ATMs are easily found all around the country.

 Banking in Australia

-Expats wanting to open a bank account in Australia should always investigate all available options, particularly as interest rates can vary between one bank and another.
+Expats who want to open a bank account in Australia should investigate all available options, particularly as interest rates can vary between one bank and another.
 Australia’s major banks are the Commonwealth Bank of Australia, ANZ Bank, Westpac and National Australia Bank.

 Taxes in Australia

 Moving to Australia temporarily for work or to live there permanently means that at some point expats will encounter the Australian Tax Office.
-Expats will be classified as either a temporary resident, a permanent resident or a non-resident for tax purposes.
+Expats will be classified as either a resident or non-resident for tax purposes.